 Cinematography in "Miss Granny" was handled by Ji-yong Kim.
 He had been a camera assistant for a joint Korean-American film "Okja" Other films of his included "The Age of Shadows" and "Silenced"

 Editing for "Miss Granny" was done by Na-young Nam who had also done "Mother" and "The Good, the Bad the Weird."

 "Oh Baby" had Richard Prasad in charge of cinematography and Junait Siddiqui handling editing.

 In both cases the actress who played the younger more active version of Granny was central to the plot while the original Granny was played by a veteran respected actress.

 Eun-Kyung Shim played the rejuvenated Oh Doo-ri won a few best actress awards for this film--did her own singing--also appeared in "Train to Busan" and "Masquerade."
 Oh Mai-soon, winner of several national awards played the original Granny.

-Samantha Ruth Prabbu played the young Swathi.
+Samantha Ruth Prabhu played the young Swathi.
 As is common in India she has a backup singer, Nutana Mohan taking care

 of the songs very well while Samantha lip synched and danced in some

 cases.
-First noticed her in"Eega "(most unusual story line involving a lover reincarnated as a housefly as her lover, but very popular).
-Samantha is bilingual in Telegu and Tamil and has won awards acting in both languages.
+First noticed Samantha in"Eega "(most unusual story line involving a lover reincarnated as a housefly, but very popular).
+Samantha is bilingual with Telegu and Tamil and has won awards acting in both languages.
 She has made money as a brand endorser and model and since 2012 has channeled much of her money through a charitable trust to help pay hospital bills for young children, pay for patient flights to the Taj Mahal and to meet film celebrities and boost awareness of haemophilia.
 She is a delight to watch.